kfish/makemore-cpp-2023/README.md

 # Episode 1

-"Building micrograd" spelled out backpropagation and training of neural nets.
+*Building micrograd* spelled out backpropagation and training of neural nets.
 I implemented a C++ version of that in [kfish/micrograd-cpp-2023](https://github.com/kfish/micrograd-cpp-2023).

 This repository (makemore-cpp-2023) continues on from there, expanding the automatically differentiable `Value<T>` object to operate over vectors and matrices.